home | what's new | other sitescontact | about

 Many years ago, while seeking for a teaching job in my home state of North Dakota – which effort proved unsuccessful as local politics barred my entrance – I found myself as a substitute-teacher for the day, addressing an English class, a group of high school seniors, only weeks from graduation.
 I had no prepared material or lecture to deliver.
 They’d never seen me before, and I did not know them, and, I could tell by their expressions, they expected our short time together to be of a “filler” nature.

-Surveying my captive audience, I sat on one of the desks at the head of the room, which expression of nonchalance, I’m sure, only augmented perceptions of low expectation: we hate the imposed fire-side chat.
+Surveying my captive audience, I sat on one of the desks at the head of the room, which expression of nonchalance, I’m sure, only augmented the class's perceptions of low expectation: we hate the imposed fire-side chat.
 However, after brief introduction, I now asked them a pert question:

 “Would you like to learn, during the next five minutes, how to become a great writer?
 It’s simple to explain.”